Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Preliminaries

 \subsection{Types of particles}

 \textbf{W and Z bosons:} are important closely related particles described by the \ac{SM} of particle physics.
-They and plays a significant role in the weak nuclear force, which is responsible for certain types of particle interactions and radioactive decay.
+They are together known as the weak bosons or more generally as the intermediate vector bosons and plays a significant role in the weak nuclear force, which is responsible for certain types of specific interactions and radioactive decay.
 The existence and properties of the $Z$ boson, along with the $W$ bosons, provided strong support for the electroweak theory and the \ac{SM} as a whole.
-However, as with the $W$ boson, the Standard Model has limitations and does not explain all aspects of particle physics, such as gravity, dark matter, and the hierarchy of particle masses.
-Here are some key points about the W and Z bosons:
+However, as with the $W$ boson, the \ac{SM} has limitations and does not explain all aspects of particle physics, such as gravity, dark matter, and the hierarchy of particle masses.
+Here are some key points about the $W$ and $Z$ bosons:

-\begin{itemize} \item Charge and Variants: The $W$ boson comes in two varieties: the $W^+$ and the $W^-$, which carry a positive and negative electric charge, respectively.
+\begin{itemize}[leftmargin=6pt] \item Charge and Variants: The $W$ boson comes in two varieties: the $W^+$ and the $W^-$, which carry a positive and negative electric charge, respectively.
 These particles are antiparticles of each other.
 The $Z$ boson is a neutral elementary particle.

 \item Mass and Spin: The $W$ bosons masses are around 80.4 GeV/$c^2$ (gigaelectronvolts per speed of light squared).
 The $Z$ boson has a relatively large mass.
 Its mass is around 91.2 GeV/$c^2$.
 Both $W$ and $Z$ bosons have a spin of 1, which is a measure of their intrinsic angular momentum.